Skip to content

 // `data` is typed `unknown` — narrow it to your shape to read its fields.

-// A wref-typed field points at another thing, pinned when it was written:
+// A wref-typed field points at a shape or shaped thing, pinned when written:

 const data = result.data as { region: string }